 - Pour mixture into a glass baking dish.
 Sprinkle more cheese on top if desired.

-- Bake at 350 degrees for about 55-60 minutes or until golden brown on top and done in middle.
+- Bake at 350 degrees F for about 55-60 minutes or until golden brown on top and done in middle.

 - Serve hot out of the oven for a spoonable casserole, or let cool completely to slice as a cornbread.